xxandy/USB_UDE_Sample/README.md

 It is especially instructional to watch the traces during install/uninstall of the drivers, or when the test application works (see below).

 Once the drivers are installed, you can test them with the test app, which is also stoken from the WDK sample and modified.
-It can be used in 3 ways:
+It can be used a few ways:

-* *osrusbfx2.exe -w 20*   (writes 20 bytes to BULK/OUT - the trace shows a dump of what is written )
-* *osrusbfx2.exe -v -r 20*   (reads 20 bytes from BULK/IN, dumps result to screen)
+*FULL BLOWN TEST*
+* *hostudetest.exe -a   (goes into a loop waiting for commands over USB)
+* *hostudetest.exe -c somemission*
+** sends "somemission" over BULK/OUT
+**  waits for an interrupt on INTERRUPT/IN
+** finally  then reads USB/IN for response to the mission

+*INTERRUPT ONLY TEST*
-* *osrusbfx2.exe -i abc* (generates an INTERRUPT/IN transfer with a 4-byte little-endian payload matching the hexadecimal parameter provided)
+* *hostudetest.exe -i abc* (generates an INTERRUPT/IN transfer with a 4-byte little-endian payload matching the hexadecimal parameter provided)
-* *osrusbfx2.exe -p*  (waits for an interrupt, which can be generated in a separate instance of the test app, with the -i command - see INTERRUPT/IN endpoint description above)
+* *hostudetest.exe -p*  (waits for an interrupt, which can be generated in a separate instance of the test app, with the -i command - see INTERRUPT/IN endpoint description above)